jake-low/overpass-cli/README.md

 A command line tool for querying OpenStreetMap data using the Overpass API.

+> [!IMPORTANT]
+> By default, this tool makes requests to [overpass-api.de](https://overpass-api.de/), which is a public server generously offered to the OpenStreetMap community free of charge.
+It is intended primarily for running manual queries and other low-volume use.
+Please do not abuse this service by making excessive requests or downloading enormous amounts of data.
+[See the usage policy for more info](https://dev.overpass-api.de/overpass-doc/en/preface/commons.html).

 ## Example

 This invocation finds nodes tagged `natural=arch` in a bounding box roughly covering Arches National Park in Utah, and returns them as JSON.